-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-Traffic enforcement means documented enforcement activities of State or local officials.
+Traffic enforcement means documented enforcement activities by State or local officials.
 This includes the stopping of vehicles operating on highways, streets, or roads for moving violations of State or local motor vehicle or traffic laws (e.g., speeding, following too closely, reckless driving, and improper lane changes).
 The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
 This data is not editable during Years 2 and 3.